cvgroup-njust/CityPersons/README.md

 Welcome to join the competition by submitting your results on the test set!

+*You are highly encouraged to use your institutional email account for submission!*

 ### Benchmark ###

 |         Method         | External   training data | MR (Reasonable) | MR (Reasonable_small) | MR (Reasonable_occ=heavy) | MR (All) |